Prevent Circular Saw Kickback: 5 Essential Tips

 Beyond kickback prevention, general safety practices are essential for operating any power tool.

-• Wear Appropriate Personal Protective Equipment (PPE): Always wear safety goggles or glasses with side shields to protect your eyes from flying debris.
+• Wear Appropriate Personal Protective Equipment (PPE): Always wear safety goggles or glasses with side shields to protect eyes from flying debris.
 Use hearing protection, especially during extended operation.
 A dust mask is advisable in dusty conditions.

 • Avoid Loose Clothing and Jewelry: Loose clothing, long hair, or jewelry can get caught in rotating parts, pulling you into the blade.
 Tie back long hair and secure loose clothing.